usaid-cs/yesterday-i-learned/random.md

 1. [Infanticide became a capital offense in Roman law in 374 AD](https://en.wikipedia.org/wiki/Infanticide), before which the babies were left in clay pots to die, which "took the responsibility away from the parents because the child would die of natural causes (...)"
 1. [Sparta](https://en.wikipedia.org/wiki/Sparta_%28modern%29) is now the capital of the region of [Laconia](https://en.wikipedia.org/wiki/Laconia), an [unremarkable](https://goo.gl/maps/nXTVeBTRVN52) part of Greece.
 1. [High car manufacturing volume accelerates the depreciation of used vehicles.](https://www.bloomberg.com/news/articles/2017-08-21/your-car-is-now-worth-less-than-you-think) Avis lost 92% of the profits failing to sell off used fleet cars.
 Recession decelerates the depreciation (or even raises the value) of used vehicles, because people keep their old vehicles, knowing they cannot afford new ones.
 But if all things are considered, why don't you think about the electric car / ridesharing revolutions more?
-1. Until 2017, [since the 1970s,] [Nunavut has been the only jurisdiction in Canada where you can't nip down to the nearest outlet and pick up a six-pack](http://thechronicleherald.ca/canada/1495883-nunavut-hopes-first-legal-beer-and-wine-store-might-curb-boozing) for the game or a bottle of wine for dinner.
-All liquor must be ordered from a government warehouse.
 1. Grocers are people who own/operate the grocery, not the people who buy groceries.
 1. Women don't get beer belly as often as men because women don't drink enough to have society tell them they shouldn't be drinking "while pregnant", [draws illustrator](http://nifymag.com/illustrator-shows-the-hidden-side-of-women-that-society-doesnt-want-to-see/).
 1. [Amazon Glacier](https://en.wikipedia.org/wiki/Amazon_Glacier) ("ZDNet says, that according to private e-mail") runs on low RPM hard drives with custom logic boards "where only a percentage of a rack's drives can be spun at full speed at any one time."
 This makes storage fairly cheap compared to other forms of online storage.
 Downloading the data has a "retrieval cost", which means they are probably throwing full hard drives into a cabinet eventually.